aiven/devportal/docs/products/opensearch/reference/plugins.rst

 These plugins are enabled on all Aiven for OpenSearch services by default:

-* analysis-icu
+* ICU Analysis
-* analysis-phonetic
+* Phonetic Analysis
-* kuromoji
+* kuromoji (Japanese Analysis)
-* mapper-size
+* Mapper Size
-* Open Distro for Elasticsearch SQL plugin
+* `Open Distro for Elasticsearch SQL plugin <https://opendistro.github.io/for-elasticsearch/features/SQL%20Support.html>`_
-* Open Distro for Elasticsearch Alerting plugin
+* `Open Distro for Elasticsearch Alerting plugin <https://opendistro.github.io/for-elasticsearch/features/alerting.html>`_

 Additional plugins
 ------------------

-To enable additional plugins in an Opensearch service:
+To enable additional plugins in an OpenSearch service:

 1. Select your service in the Aiven web console.
 2. On the service overview page, scroll down to Additional plugins